letumnu/HoneyNet/README.md

-# Building a SOC + Honeynet in Azure (Live Traffic)
+# Building a Security Operations Center and Honeynet Project in Azure w/ Live Traffic
 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I built a small honeynet in Azure and ingested logs from various sources into a configured Log Analytics Worskpace.
+Microsoft Sentinel then used those aggregate logs to build attack maps, trigger various alerts and created incidents.
+I unsecured the environment for 24 hours and measured the metrics.
+I then applied some security controls to harden the environment and measured the metrics for another 24 hours with the results below.
+These are the following metrics that will be shown:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)